 Taxation of cryptocurrency mining

-In Iceland, income from cryptocurrency mining is subject to general tax rules.
-Profits derived from mining are subject to corporate income tax on companies, with a rate of around 20%.
-This includes income earned both directly from mining and from the subsequent sale of cryptocurrency.
-It is important to note that all operating expenses related to mining activities, including electricity costs and depreciation of equipment, can be deducted from the taxable base.
+In Iceland, income from cryptocurrency mining is subject to general tax principles.
+The profit made out of mining is imposed on companies at a corporate income tax rate of approximately 20%.
+This includes income obtained both from the direct mining of cryptocurrency and from the sale of cryptocurrency later.
+Note that all operating expenses associated with mining activities, including the cost of electricity and depreciation of equipment, are deductible from the taxable base.

 Regulation of mining activities